 - Specifications for Application Programming Interfaces (APIs)

-- Entity Relationship Diagram (database tables and relationships).
+- Entity Relationship Diagram (now ancient database tables and relationships).